A coordination-free, convergent, and safe replicated tree: Sequential specification of a tree

 \subsection{Mechanized verification of the sequential specification}

-The mechanical proof, using Why3, of the above sequential specification requires some extra definitions and axioms.
+Following the formalization of the tree data structure above, we use Why3 to mechanically prove its sequential safety.
+The mechanical proof requires some extra definitions and axioms.

-To define reachability, we first define a path; a path is a sequence of nodes related by the parent relation.
-We denote the set of possible sequences of nodes\footnote{We use $s[n]$ to indicate the nth element in the sequence $s$.} by $S$.
-The predicate determines the validity conditions for a path $s$ between nodes $x$ and $y$ in state $\sigma$.
+We need a predicate for reachability.
+For this, we first define a path, a sequence of nodes related by the parent relation.
+We use $s[n]$ to indicate the nth element in the sequence $s$.
+We denote the set of possible sequences of nodes by $S$.
+The path predicate determines the validity conditions for a path $s$ between nodes $x$ and $y$ in state $\sigma$.
 If $x=y$, the path has length zero.
 Otherwise, the length of the path is greater than zero, where the first path element must be $x$, all contiguous path elements are related by the parent relation, and node $y$ is the parent of the last path element.
 We say $y$ is reachable from $x$ if there exists a path from $x$ to $y$.
 Formally, \begin{small}